wssuite/webapp/README.md

  # Docker
     docker build -t frontserver .
     docker run --rm -p 5000:5000 -v dataset:/app/dataset --name server frontserver

- Note for the docker solution, please create the dataset directory in the project root before building the image

 To verify that the server is running correctly, in the browser go to:
     http://localhost:5000/index